How are you guys doing?

 Immediately Jesus reached out His hand and caught him.
 “You of little faith,” he said, “why did you doubt?”

 So why did I give this example of Peter?
-Because in my journey, walking in Christ, I understand that I do not have to be perfect.
-I only have to have faith in Him who has infinite faith in me.
+Because in my journey of walking with Christ, I understand that I do not have to be perfect.
+I only have to have faith in Him.

 I feel like saying someone say Hallelujah! (belly laugh)

-So, this is a spiritual journey and I get really passionate about it because this is something I am experiencing everyday, love I never had and now I get to partake and share with others.
+So, this is a spiritual journey and I get really passionate about it because this is something I am experiencing everyday, a love I never had before and now I get to partake with God as I share it with others.